 Sign-offs can be chaotic because reviewers might reference outdated designs, leading to confusion about what’s actually getting built.
 Meanwhile, change requests can come through many channels—chat, tickets, emails, etc.

 monday.com used Chromatic’s UI Review to streamline their frontend workflow.
-UI Review allows developers, designers, and PMs to give feedback and sign off on UI implementation in a shared workspace that’s always up to date.
+UI Review allows developers, designers, and product managers to give feedback and sign off on UI implementation in a shared workspace that’s always up to date.

 UI Review compiles a list of every UI change in a feature branch then compares it to what’s currently in production.
 This changeset is refreshed when code is pushed to give stakeholders a running list of changes to review.